skipto-landmarks-headings/browser-extension/README.md

 ### Menu Activation Phase

-When the user activates a menuitem, its `click` event handler initiates the following sequence:
+When the user activates a menuitem in `SkipToMenu`, firing its `click` event:

 1. The `click` event handler `sendSkipToData`, located in the `popup` script:
     1. Sends the `popup` message to the `content` script, which contains the